The short version (plain English)

 - Object — Tell us to stop processing your data for any specific reason

-- Complain — If you think we're doing something wrong, contact us first via the contact form.
+- Complain — If you think we're doing something wrong, email [email protected] first.
 If we don't resolve it to your satisfaction, you can complain to your local data protection authority.

 9. Cookies and tracking

-We use a single, essential cookie set: a session token after you log in, so you stay logged in across page loads.
+We use a single, essential cookie: a Stytch session token after you log in, so you stay logged in across page loads.
 That's it.
 No analytics cookies, no advertising cookies, no third-party trackers, no consent banner needed.

 10. International data transfers